BeanGreen247/tinshell/README.txt

 tinshell

 tinshell - a fast shell.
-tinterm is a fast shell written in C. Uses vte library. tinterm does not take any options.
+tinterm is a fast shell written in C. tinterm does not take any options.

 install packages